KoritalaBhavana/myhaq/README.md

 ## 12. License

-This project is developed for educational purposes under the SDP-11 academic project guidelines.
+This project is developed for educational purposes.

 > Legal information provided by MYHAQ AI is for awareness purposes only and does not constitute professional legal advice.